 In this blog, you’ll learn a few different ways on how you can connect the two and ultimately tie your marketing efforts back to the bottom line.

 Step 0: Make Sure You Have Proper UTMs in Place

 The entire purpose of connecting CRM and Google Ads data is tying back revenue to specific campaigns & keywords.
-This not only allows you as the digital marketer to prove your worth to your client, but also provides you the insights into your “money” keywords to optimize bids towards.
+This not only allows you as the digital marketer to prove your worth to your client but also provides you insights into your “money” keywords to optimize bids.

 Not familiar with UTM parameters?
 Here’s an informative guide to properly set those up for your campaigns.

 This first method utilizes a third-party reporting automation tool and here at Seer, we use SuperMetrics for our data pulls.

 Remember when we mentioned those UTMs?
 Well, this is the first example of how UTMs play a MAJOR role in tying back campaign & keyword-level leads to your CRM’s leads.

 First, you’ll want to speak with your client about having them share their CRM data on a cadence that works for your engagement.
 Once you receive your CRM data, depending on how your UTMs have been constructed, there will be columns for UTM parameters such as “UTM_Campname” which in our case, houses the campaign that the lead originated from.
 We also have “UTM_Term” which pulls in the keyword the lead came from and lastly, we have a “UTM_Source” to differentiate between Google Ads & Microsoft Ads.